 Simple English definitions for legal terms

-Read a random definition: mixed insurance company
+Read a random definition: New York Stock Exchange

 The quick ratio, also known as the acid-test ratio, is a measure of a company's ability to pay off its short-term debts using its most liquid assets, such as cash and accounts receivable.
 It is calculated by dividing the total quick assets by the total current liabilities.
 This ratio is important because it shows how well a company can meet its financial obligations without having to sell off its long-term assets.